 It's in this fallen world the light of Jesus Christ eclipses darkness every time—that's the space where I pick up my pen and begin a new redemption story.

 The short answer?
 I write in a coffee shop with kayaks on the wall...

-As an art history/research writing major in college and now a vintage-inspired author, I drift to the places that feed my love for historical research: book store aisles, libraries, universities, museums, traveling to onsite research locations (like a backroads trip across Ireland or a former TB sanitarium) and conducting interviews (such as with an Auschwitz-Birkenau survivor or curators at the John and Mable Ringling Museum of Art).
+As an art history/research writing major in college and now a vintage-inspired author, I seek out the spaces that feed my love for historical research: book store aisles, libraries, universities, museums, traveling to onsite research locations (like a backroads trip across Ireland or a former TB sanitarium) and conducting interviews (such as with an Auschwitz-Birkenau survivor or curators at the John and Mable Ringling Museum of Art).
 I also visit schools and speak at writing conferences & women’s ministry events, and hide away in my coffee shop corner to get lost in story worlds.

 A catalyst for some of the most amazing moments you've ever had in the Bible...
 Visit the VERSE MAPPING Page to learn more!

 To see what I'm reading, join me and a couple of my best author friends in our literary book club.
 For the current favorites that are inspiring me now, click on a book to learn more & buy...
 (You know you want to!)

 The Guernsey Literary and Potato Peel Pie Society

 It's no secret—I crush on a good podcast!
 Whether I'm looking for insider info on writing craft & book marketing, searching out research kick-starters for that next novel, or settling into stories that will encourage a deeper walk with Christ, this is my current go-to list.